jcnelson/poxl/README.md

 This repository contains code to recreate the [Proof of Transfer consensus mechanism](https://docs.stacks.co/understand-stacks/proof-of-transfer) via a smart contract on the [Stacks blockchain](https://www.stacks.co/).

-The contract is further modified to support the creation of a 'citycoin', following the properties outlined below.
+The contract is further modified to support the creation of a "city coin", following the properties outlined below and within the [Product Requirements Document](./citycoin-prd.md)

 ## Mining